samp5/ha141/README.md

 ```

 > [!NOTE]
-> You do not need `./run_config` if you are using the reccomended constructor.
+> You do not need `./run_config` if you are using the recommended constructor.
 See Above.

 ```python
 import snn